Glen Ellyn Real Estate Update

-The Glen Ellyn market had seen a steady increase in prices from 2013 through mid-2016, but prices began leveling off and by the end of the year there was no overall gain.
+The Glen Ellyn market for single family homes, including both attached and detached, had seen a steady increase in prices from 2013 through mid-2016 and surpassed the previous 10-year high from 2008 when prices reached $380k.
+Prices leveled off a bit towards the end of 2016 and into 2017 but we have recently seen steady upward trending growth.
 By median sales price with each data point representing a rolling 12-month period, here’s what the market looks like as a whole:

-Glen Ellyn’s inventory has nose-dived at a rate of 25% over the past year.
-In January 2016 inventory was at a balanced 5.8 months, fast forward to February 2017 and that number is down to 4.3 months.
+Inventory in Glen Ellyn has never been lower, falling 25% over the course of 2017.
+In January of 2016 inventory was at a balanced 5.8 months, but fast forward to February 2017 and that number was all the way down to 4.3 months.
+By the end of the year inventory had hit an all-time low of 3.9 months.

 Here is a breakdown of inventory by price range over the past five years: